 This brings up the Object Management Dialog.
 The selected object (if any) becomes the current object, and is high-lighted in the list of objects.

-The user should provide a filename for the Merged object geometry, the initial default is 'mergedgeom.dat', but if this already exists then the name will increment to 'mergedgeom_1.dat' etc.
+The user can provide a filename for the modified object geometry, the initial default being 'mergedgeom.dat', but if this already exists then the name will increment to 'mergedgeom_1.dat' etc.

-One would normally want to carry out the merging of the objects on the current state of the model, the default then is to save any changes to the q1 before carrying out the merge.
-This Q1 is then copied to another saved copy, the initial default name is 'saved.q1'.
-This enables the user to revert to the un-merged Q1 if necessary.
+The default is to save any changes to the q1 before carrying out the selected operations.
+This Q1 is copied to another name, the initial default name being 'saved.q1', but if this already exists then the name will increment to 'saved_1.q1' etc. This enables the user to revert to the pre-operations Q1 if necessary.

 The VR Editor Parameters menu sets the Increment size and Scale factors.

 - Increment controls the increment in size or position each time the Size up/down or Position up/down buttons on the hand-set are pressed.
 It also controls the incremental movement of the probe.
 There is a separate increment size in each coordinate direction, defaulted to give approximately 100 steps to cross the domain.
 This can be useful if the domain dimensions are very different in each direction.

 - Snap to grid, when ticked, forces the size and position of objects and the probe position to be exact multiples of the increment size when the up/down arrows are clicked.
 When not ticked (the default), the size and position will change by the increment from the current size/position.
 Note that this function applies to the Size and Place tabs of the Object dialog, not the hand-set.
 Exact values can always be typed in.